SEO & Web Development

 2. Copy the text

-5. Customize if needed (remove words, adjust keywords)
+5. Tweak if needed (drop a word, adjust keywords)

-6. Copy the final slug for use in your CMS
+6. Copy the final slug into your CMS

-If you prefer manual creation or need custom adjustments:
+If you want more control or need custom adjustments:

-1. Write your page title: "How to Choose the Best Coffee Maker in 2026"
+1. Start with your page title: "How to Choose the Best Coffee Maker in 2026"

-Most modern content management systems (WordPress, Webflow, Shopify) auto-generate slugs from page titles.
-These are usually good starting points but often need cleanup:
+Most content management systems (WordPress, Webflow, Shopify) generate slugs from page titles automatically.
+These are usually a decent starting point, but they often need some cleanup:

-• Stop words not removed (WordPress keeps them by default)
+• Stop words left in (WordPress keeps them by default)

-• Too long (full title used without shortening)
+• Slug is too long (full title used without trimming)

 • Numbers formatted inconsistently

-Always review and edit auto-generated slugs before publishing.
+Always review auto-generated slugs before you hit publish.

 Bad: /products/item?id=847392